Accommodation Restaurant Bike rental Place of visit

 Difference: 745 m

-For those who like uphill climbs that work up a sweat and downhills that whiz by, this circuit is ideal.
+For those who like uphill climbs that work up a sweat and downhills that whizz by, this trail is ideal.
 The difficulty here lies primarily in the altitude change and the percentage of certain climbs.
-It can be pretty rocky/gravelly at the end of the circuit.
-To be avoided in extreme heat.
+It can be pretty rocky/gravelly at the end of the circuit, and the trail is to be avoided in extreme heat.
 Good stamina and physical condition are required if you want this to be a fun experience.